 What a great idea to make these crochet apples into a wreath!
-I love the crunch of a fresh apple and these red little apples looks good enough to bite!
-The more adventureous types can make a whole mixed fruit salad wreath, the sky's the limit!
+I love the crunch of a fresh apple, and these red little apples look good enough to bite!
+The more adventurous types can make a whole mixed fruit salad wreath; the sky's the limit!
 But I love the simplicity and calm of the red apple wreath.
 It's elegant and stylish!

 The pattern is very clear and contains many pictures and links to patterns for the pumpkins and leaves.

 7. Elegant Fall Wreath